jackbradyeng/hardware_price_tracker_fe/README.md

 ## Key Features

-- **Category browsing** — Landing page with four hardware categories, each linking to a product list
+- **Category browsing** — Landing page with four hardware categories, each linking to a list of products
 - **Dual view modes** — Products can be browsed in grid or list layout
+- **Chip Filters for GPUs** - Filter by GPU model in the layout
 - **Product detail pages** — Per-product specification tables with full price history
 - **Multi-vendor price charts** — Interactive line charts showing price over time, one line per vendor, powered by Recharts
 - **Smart price deduplication** — Where multiple price points exist for the same vendor on the same day, only the latest is plotted